 Occasionally, you will have a customer who works with you to solve their problem by giving you information to make your job easier or being extra patient while you work it out.

-A short message or a quick call to say thank you and express how much that interaction meant to you, is a great way to nurture that relationship.
+Expressing how much that interaction meant to you is a great way to nurture that relationship.
 The more your customers feel like you see them as people and appreciate them as individuals, the better!

-To make the most of your customer appreciation efforts, here are some quick tips to keep in mind:
+To make the most of your efforts, here are some quick tips to keep in mind:

 A beautiful card or email image and nice packaging are more likely to be shared than plain text and bubble wrap.

 The same goes for events – create a gorgeous backdrop (with your branding on it) for photos so people can take their selfies and share them!